Executive Team

 Ms. Gallinger sits on several boards, including the Ontario Energy Network where she serves as Vice Chair, and the Nuclear Waste Management Organization.
 Prior to joining the IESO she also served on the boards of the Ontario Energy Association and the Electricity Distributors Association.
 She holds a Master of Business Administration from the Schulich School of Business at York University, is a Chartered Professional Accountant and a Certified Public Accountant (Illinois).
 She has also completed the Chartered Director and Audit Committee Certified program at the DeGroote School of Business, McMaster University.

-Chief Financial Officer and Vice-President, Corporate Services
+Chief Financial Officer and Vice-President of Corporate Services

-She is responsible for financial planning and analysis, treasury and pension operations, settlements, as well as project management.
+He is responsible for financial planning and analysis, treasury and pension operations, settlements, as well as project management.

 Chuck Farmer